panaversity/learn-agentic-ai/06_prompt_driven_development/05_spec_driven_development/05_tasks/readme.md

 -   The approved `plan.md` and all its supporting artifacts (`data-model.md`, etc.).
 -   Your `constitution.md` (specifically, any rules on task sizing).
 -   The `/tasks` slash command in your agent chat.

+## The /tasks Command
+After a plan is created, this command analyzes the plan and related design documents to generate an executable task list:

+- Inputs: Reads plan.md (required) and, if present, data-model.md, contracts/, and research.md
+- Task Derivation: Converts contracts, entities, and scenarios into specific tasks
+- Parallelization: Marks independent tasks [P] and outlines safe parallel groups
+- Output: Writes tasks.md in the feature directory, ready for execution by a Task agent

 ## **Actions**